Albies breaks foot, but Braves beat Nats for 12th straight - WHIZ News

 Lee (1-0) allowed one run and two hits in 2 1/3 innings.

 Nationals starter Erasmo Ramirez (1-1) was a late replacement for Josiah Gray, who had warmed up in the bullpen before the rain delay.
-Ramirez allowed six runs and six hits over three innings.
+Ramirez allowed six runs and six hits over three innings in his first start since 2018.

+“I thought Erasmo gave us some length.
+He really did,” Martinez said.
+“I thanked him for it because it was a tough situation.
+Twenty minutes before the game you’re getting told you’re gonna start.
+He gave us everything he had.”

 D’Arnaud homered leading off a three-run second.
 In the third, Albies walked and, one out later, Ozuna and Duvall went back-to-back.